lattebyte/DepthPro-Windows-CPU/README.md

 ![](data/depth-pro-teaser.jpg)
 ## Getting Started
 We recommend setting up a virtual environment.
-Using e.g. Anaconda, the `depth_pro` package can be installed via:
+Using e.g. Anaconda run as administration, the `depth_pro` package can be installed via:

 ```bash
 cd /target/folder